 Starting with any of these entry-level criminal justice jobs prepares you for a fun and rewarding career.
-As one advance, one may go on to other criminal justice jobs such as becoming a paralegal assistant, a forensic expert, or a teacher or trainer in the criminal justice field.
+As one advances, one may go on to other criminal justice jobs such as becoming a paralegal assistant, a forensic expert, or a teacher or trainer in the criminal justice field.
 To get careers that are relevant to your area, you might want to begin by looking for criminal justice jobs near me.

 How Much Can You Make in Criminal Justice?

 After going through the education process, any student would want to get a position that is professionally and personally gratifying.
 The criminal justice salary one earns depends on the career path one chooses or whether one gets a criminal justice salary per hour.

 Earning a master’s degree in Criminal Justice can increase your earning potential and qualify you for jobs in higher-level law enforcement, like the FBI.
 Here’s some brief information on what people in some positions in the criminal justice field earn.

 The Bureau of Labor Statistics estimates that law enforcement officers earn about $66,020 annually.
 The specific earnings vary between jurisdictions and agencies.